po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/06-Stu_Form-Elements/README.md

 Work with a partner to implement the following user story:

-* As an online shopper, I want to be able to add a items to my shopping list so I can view them all in one place.
+* As an online shopper, I want to be able to add a items to my shopping list so that I can view them all in one place.

 * As an online shopper, I want to be able to quickly add another item to my list.

 ## Acceptance Criteria

+Aim to meet the following acceptance criteria:

 * It's done when the form can be submitted and the value in the input field is captured and printed to the page as a list item.